 We are very casual and have a good time while working on our blankets.
 You don't have to be "on time" or stay the whole time, so come when you can and leave when you wish.
 We will be looking for you. ****************************************************************

-Also, if you wish to learn to quilt, or improve your skills as well as make quilts for Project Linus, please join us each month on the first Friday, at the Locust Senior Center located at Town Center next to the Ace Hardware store.
-We meet at 10:00 am, led by the capable hands of Judy Lynch and Nancy Wells, and usually finish up around 3 PM, so you'll need to bring your machine, some thread and scissors, and a bag lunch.
-We have a great time and make some awesome quilts.
+We don't give formal sewing lessons at our meetings, but we do teach at Quilt Club.
+Our next meeting will be February 1, 2019.
+If you wish to learn to quilt or improve your skills, as well as make quilts for Project Linus, please join us on the first Friday of each month, in Locust, NC, at the West Stanly Senior Center located at Town Center next to the Ace Hardware store.
+We meet at 10:00 am, led by the capable hands of Judy Lynch and Nancy Wells, and usually finish up around 3 PM.
+Bring your sewing machine and a bag lunch.
+We also have a couple of machines there which have been donated, in case you don't have one.
+We have fun and make some awesome quilts.
 Contact us for more info on this.

 Contact Crewsquarters@aol.com for any information or questions.